ionos-cloud/ionosctl/docs/subcommands/server-create.md

 * For ENTERPRISE Servers:

-It is required that the number of cores for the Server and the amount of memory for the Server to be set.
+You need to set the number of cores for the Server and the amount of memory for the Server to be set.
 The amount of memory for the Server must be specified in multiples of 256.
 The default unit is MB.
 Minimum: 256MB.
 Maximum: it depends on your contract limit.
 You can set the RAM size in the following ways:

 * providing only the value, e.g.`--ram 256` equals 256MB.
 * providing both the value and the unit, e.g.`--ram 1GB`.